Blockchain Transaction Conflicts: A Historical Perspective: Ethereum's Empirical Study

-As shown in \Cref{tab:ethereumHP}, we selected three distinct historical periods (HPs) based on the major events that impact Ethereum's network congestion.
-Each of these periods allow us to assess the blocks in different HPs, giving insights into how major events like popular \dApp{} launches and significant protocol upgrades affect transaction parallelism and conflicts.
-It also helps us understand the limitations of parallel execution approaches under different network conditions and historical periods.
+As shown in \Cref{tab:ethereumHP}, we selected three distinct historical periods (HPs) based on the major events that impacted Ethereum's network congestion.
+Each of these periods allows us to analyze blocks and gain insights into how major events, such as popular \dApp{} launches and significant protocol optimizations, affect transaction parallelism and conflicts.
+This also helps us understand the limitations of parallel execution approaches under different network conditions.

-\begin{description} \item[Ethereum CryptoKitties Contract Deployment (E$_{ck}$):] The CryptoKitties~\cite{cryptokitties} game is among the first and the most popular \dApp{s}.
-CryptoKitties was deployed in block 4605167, after which an unexpected spike in transactions caused Ethereum to experience never-before-seen congestion.
-The workload consists of 500 blocks, each from before and after the deployment of the CryptoKitties smart contract.
-We can expect this period to receive a high volume of transactions for a contract, consequently leading to congestion at a specific contract, as observed by an earlier study in~\cite{saraph2019empirical}.
-Hence, this period is an ideal workload for determining how well the parallel execution approach performs with a large influx of transactions for a contract.
+\textbf{CryptoKitties Contract Deployment ($E_{ck}$).} The CryptoKitties~\cite{cryptokitties} game is among the first and most popular \dApp{s}.
+The contract was deployed in block 4605167, after which an unexpected surge in transactions led to high congestion on the Ethereum network..
+The $E_{ck}$ workload consists of 500 blocks each, before (E$_{ck-before}$) and after (E$_{ck-after}$) the contract deployment.
+This period is characterized by a high volume of transactions concentrated on a single contract, resulting in significant contract-level congestion, as also observed in~\cite{saraph2019empirical}.
+Consequently, this workload serves as a representative benchmark for evaluating how effectively parallel execution approaches handle large influxes of transactions targeting the same contract.

-\item [Ethereum~2.0 Merge (E$_{e2}$):] Ethereum's transition from proof-of-work to proof-of-stake consensus took place in block 15537393, called the Ethereum~2.0 merge~\cite{ethereum2merge}.
-This event has changed Ethereum's consensus mechanism and could have optimized the transaction processing, block validation, and network traffic in general.
-So in this workload, we try to determine the direct impact of this upgrade on the parallel execution pattern that impacts the transaction throughput and network behavior by comparing blocks before and after the merge.
+\textbf{Ethereum~2.0 Merge ($E_{2o}$).} Ethereum's transition from proof-of-work to proof-of-stake consensus took place in block 15537393, called the Ethereum~2.0 Merge~\cite{ethereum2merge}.
+This event changed consensus and optimized transaction processing, including block validation.
+Hence, in this workload, we analyze benefits of this upgrade on parallel execution, throughput, and network traffic by comparing 500 blocks before and 500 after the merge.